Paul Laurence Dunbar: Writing career

 At the age of 16, Dunbar published the poems "Our Martyred Soldiers" and "On The River" in 1888 in Dayton's The Herald newspaper.
-In 1890 Dunbar wrote and edited The Tattler, Dayton's first weekly African-American newspaper.
+In 1890, Dunbar wrote and edited The Tattler, Dayton's first weekly African-American newspaper.
 It was printed by the fledgling company of his high-school acquaintances, Wilbur and Orville Wright.
 The paper lasted six weeks.

 After completing his formal schooling in 1891, Dunbar took a job as an elevator operator, earning a salary of four dollars a week.
 He had hoped to study law, but was not able to because of his mother's limited finances.
 He was restricted at work because of racial discrimination.
+Dunbar was an elevator attendant in the same building in which Eva Best's father conducted an architect's office, and she became acquainted with Dunbar and his literary endeavors through seeing him in her father's building.
+She was among the first persons to recognize the poetry of Dunbar and was influential in bringing him before the public.

-The next year, Dunbar asked the Wrights to publish his dialect poems in book form, but the brothers did not have a facility that could print books.
+In 1892, Dunbar asked the Wrights to publish his dialect poems in book form, but the brothers did not have a facility that could print books.
 They suggested he go to the United Brethren Publishing House which, in 1893, printed Dunbar's first collection of poetry, Oak and Ivy.
 Dunbar subsidized the printing of the book, and quickly earned back his investment in two weeks by selling copies personally, often to passengers on his elevator.

 The larger section of the book, the Oak section, consisted of traditional verse, whereas the smaller section, the Ivy, featured light poems written in dialect.
 The work attracted the attention of James Whitcomb Riley, the popular "Hoosier Poet".
 Both Riley and Dunbar wrote poems in both standard English and dialect.